aklefebvere/DS-Unit-1-Sprint-2-Statistics/module4/template.md

 Could you do a new hypothesis, for the same question?

+Higher accuracy does not affect the chances of winning

 Could you do a new question, for the same topic?